SyberiaK/sl10n/README.md

 ## Why?

-Imagine you have a `lang` folder containing all our translation files and a parser that reads these files and stores them in mapping.
+Imagine you have a `lang` folder containing all our translation files and a parser that reads these files and stores them in a mapping.
 ```json
 {
     "my_key_1": "My text",